Imanmh369/internship-blog/week-3.md

 # Week 3 : Experiment with museums online collections

 ## Sunday
-I began the week by giving the Week 2 update.
-Afterward, our supervisor organized a field trip to **Life Hub**, which featured an exhibition on modern medicine and climate change.
-It was an inspiring experience that connected science, technology, and societal issues in a very engaging way.
+I began the week by preparing and presenting the Week 2 update, which summarized all the progress made so far.
+Later, our supervisor organized a field trip to Life Hub, an exhibition space that showcased themes of modern medicine and climate change.
+The visit was both educational and interactive.
+We engaged with digital projections that asked visitors to choose answers to questions, making the experience feel participatory rather than passive.
+Several installations explored pressing global topics such as Climate Change, Sustainability, Nutrition & Wellness, and Science, Technology & AI.
+One particular projection stood out to me: it illustrated how much carbon dioxide is produced by our daily diet, offering a clear and impactful perspective on the environmental footprint of everyday choices.
+This combination of science, technology, and interactive learning made the exhibition not only informative but also memorable, sparking new curiosity about how innovation can address global challenges.

 <div align="center">
 <img width="451" alt="image" src="https://github.com/user-attachments/assets/1958ff98-1a29-4a6f-9b77-3318be7f41bf" />